themassiveone/themassiveone/README.md

 Hey there👋

-I´m a professional software developer, student and also a human beeing 👽
+I´m a professional software developer, student and also a human being 👽

 # TechStack